mokwilliam/real-time-ecommerce-sales/README.md

 ### 2. Create DAG (Directed Acyclic Graph)

 To generate continuously the data, DAGs need to be created.
-To perform this task, I decided to schedule the DAG for data generation every 2 minutes (so is the data processing).
+To perform this task, I decided to schedule the DAG for data generation every minute (so is the data processing).
 The DAGs are created in the `airflow\dags` folder.
 Therefore, the `transaction_dag.py` file must be located in the `airflow\dags` folder.

 ### Where I got a bit stuck / Interesting points